Constitution

 Standing Committees

-The Executive may appoint standing committees as required, for example but not limited to, Pollution, Water Quality Control, Fishing, Recreational Safety, Fire Protection and Back Lot Subdividing, etc.
+The Executive may appoint standing committees as required, for example but not limited to, Web Site, Pollution, Water Quality Control, Fishing, Recreational Safety, Fire Protection and Back Lot Subdividing, etc.

 Amendments